orta/rebase/_posts/2015-12-04-spheres-of-influence.md

 Half a year of that, and I was comfortable fixing a harder problem with the community.
 I [started working](https://github.com/CocoaPods/cocoadocs.org/commit/93e9896b04f79eb09be28a9056671b1d23f3143d) on CocoaDocs.
 I didn't tell people in CocoaPods that I was doing it, I didn't announce my intentions.
 I just shipped it, and announced it.
 The validation came a few months later, as more [libraries](https://github.com/AFNetworking/AFNetworking/commit/22ba1c863648f4d50b673319bac3506a5fc9adde) started to support it as their main source of documentation.
 At this point there were only about 1,500 CocoaPods.

 In my third year of Artsy, we created the mobile team.
 I used my reputation from CocoaDocs to start landing [conference talks around the world](http://orta.io/#speaking).
-I did this because I could visit my partner in the UK, and because I wanted people to work with.
+I did this because I could visit my girlfriend in the UK, and because I wanted people to work with.
 [It worked](https://ashfurrow.com/blog/new-job/).

 Having a mobile team meant being able to create a culture.
 At first we were indistinguishable from every dev team in artsy.
 It took maybe a year to decide what the mobile team even was.